bpropelled/Vue-Learning/NOTES.md

 <script src="https://unpkg.com/vue"></script>
 ```
 - This will install the latest version of vue
+>**If you declre the Vue file at the top of the document you will not get the side effect of showing the string interpolation when the page loads.
+When you throw this file at the end of the document like normal js files, you will get a brief flashing of raw elements before Vue updates the dom**

 ## Using it in a project
 - The simplest form of adding vue to a project would involve